syncany/syncany-docs/source/faq.rst

 Why make something new?
 Why not use Dropbox/rsync/etc.?
 How is it different from X?
 -----------------------------------------------------------------------------------
-If there were something like Syncany, I wouldn't be developing it.
+If there were something like Syncany, we wouldn't be developing it.
 There are a few alternatives, but they all have a different focus, are not open source, have no versioning, cannot use arbitrary storage or don't encrypt locally.
-As far as I know, no tool has this exact feature set.
+As far as we know, no tool has this exact feature set.

-Let's pick the normal contenders: Dropbox, Wuala, SparkleShare, BitTorrent Sync, ownCloud, Ubuntu One, rsync, Unison
+Let's pick the normal contenders: Dropbox, Wuala, SparkleShare, BitTorrent Sync, ownCloud, rsync, SyncThing.

-And here's how to filter them out: Dropbox, Wuala, and BitTorrent Sync are not open source, ownCloud, rsync and Ubuntu One don't support encryption and don't even get me started about versioning or the need for a central server ...
+And here's how to filter them out: Dropbox, Wuala, and BitTorrent Sync are not open source, ownCloud, rsync and Ubuntu One don't support encryption.
+SyncThing is bound to the peer2peer concept.

 Is there an App/Web-App/GUI for it?
 -----------------------------------
-While the focus is still on stability, the library, command line interface and the GUI.
-There are currently no efforts towards mobile apps or web interface.
+Yes!
+You can install it using ``sy plugin install gui``.

-There is an outdated `proof of concept web interface <https://github.com/syncany/syncany-plugin-simpleweb>`_.
+There is an outdated (and currently broken) `proof of concept web interface <https://github.com/syncany/syncany-plugin-simpleweb>`_.

 When will it be available?
 When is the release date?
 ----------------------------------------------------